 We will identify sustainable alternatives to plastic and non-recyclable packaging as we build the sustainable future of retail.
-We ship over 220 million packages every year, which makes identifying more sustainable alternatives to plastic and non-recyclable packaging a critical opportunity for us, our customers and our environment.
+In 2020 we shipped approximately 239 million packages, which makes identifying more sustainable alternatives to plastic and non-recyclable packaging a critical opportunity for us, our customers and our environment.
 Given the lack of a scalable alternative, we have committed to a phased approach toward full recyclability, including:

 - Switching to post-consumer recycled content as much as possible,